alejandromorislara/Environmental-Sound-Classification-with-Deep-Learning/README.md

 ## Project Overview
 ![portrait](images/portrait.png)

 Environmental sound recognition plays a crucial role in building intelligent systems for urban areas.
 By classifying audio signals into specific categories, these systems can enhance urban living through real-time monitoring and automated responses.
 The project evaluates the effectiveness of CNNs and RNNs in urban sound classification tasks and identifies the best model for accuracy, computational efficiency, and generalizability.
+The robustness of the models is also evaluated using the **DeepFool** strategy and the **L2DeepFoolAttack**.
 This project:
 - Utilizes the UrbanSound8K dataset to classify environmental sounds across 10 distinct categories.
 - Implements CNN, RNN, and CRNN architectures to capture both spatial and temporal features of audio data.
 - Optimizes model performance through hyperparameter tuning, feature engineering, and 10-fold cross-validation.
+- Evaluates the model's performance against adversarial data

 ## Table of Contents
 - [Dataset Preparation](#dataset-preparation)